serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 v1.24 is a special release since it's the first release which was entirely run by our recently onboarded Serverless Framework v1 Maintainers.

-## Meet our Framework v1 maintainers!
+## Meet our Serverless Framework maintainers

 ### Frank Schmid